 People run, walk or roll in Canada Army Run for many different reasons.
 Some are trying to break records or achieve personal bests.
 Some come in memory of parents or grandparents who spent their careers in the military, or of loved ones who lost their lives in the line of duty.
 Many are honouring sons, daughters, brothers, sisters, or mothers and fathers who are in the military today.
-Others come to salute Canada’s injured soldiers who participate in the 5K and half marathon events and demonstrate for all the true spirit of “soldiering on”.
+Others come to salute Canada’s injured soldiers who participate in Army Run and demonstrate for all the true spirit of “soldiering on”.
 And thousands of others come to simply thank the men and women of the Canadian Armed Forces for all they do at home and abroad.

 “In 2004 I had a ski accident while working as an instructor of a handicapped ski program.
 I wasn’t certain if I would ever walk again but through the examples of many of my students I put things back together.
 There were many things that I could no longer do but so many others that I could.
 I heard about the Soldier On program from some participants in the program.
 I wasn’t certain if I could walk the Canada Army Run 5K but really wanted to try it.
 In 2016 I completed my second Canada Army Run two minutes faster than my first.
 A small improvement but to me it is proof that I can do anything if I am willing to push my limits.”